-The Company had a full valuation allowance on its net deferred tax assets in each of its jurisdictions at March 31, 2022 and December 31, 2021.
-For U.S. tax purposes, the Company recorded a book loss during the first quarter 2022.
-Further, the Company recorded book income during 2021 but generated a tax loss and its earnings were below its projections.
-While the Company has recorded pretax book income for the prior three years and believes its financial outlook remains positive, it did not meet expectations in 2021 for revenues or earnings.
+The Company had a full valuation allowance on its net deferred tax assets in each of its jurisdictions at June 30, 2022 and December 31, 2021.
+For the U.S tax jurisdiction, the Company recorded pretax book losses for the six months ended June, 30, 2022.
+In 2021, the Company recorded pretax book income but generated a tax loss and its earnings were below its projections.
+While the Company has recorded pretax book income for the prior three years and believes its financial outlook remains positive, it incurred losses for the first half of 2022 and did not meet expectations in 2021 for revenues or earnings.
 The Company's performance versus its projections in both of the prior two years are considered significant negative evidence that is difficult to overcome on a "more likely than not" standard through objectively verifiable data.
 While the Company believes its financial outlook remains positive, under the accounting standards, objective verifiable evidence will have greater weight than subjective evidence such as the Company's projections for future growth.
 The Company maintained a full valuation allowance on its deferred tax assets because of difficulties with forecasting financial results historically, and due to the uncertainties associated with the COVID-19 pandemic.